 Our work here has touched the lives of thousands of folks who have taken advantage of the opportunities to walk the land and experience the goodness of creation, participate in our vegetarian cooking classes and various other programs and festivities, engage in study, and learn about sustainable agriculture and healthy foods.

-Our commitment to education and to the restoration and preservation of the land is integrated in our work with students from UIS (University of Illinois in Springfield) who are engaged in a long term plan to revitalize our prairie areas, small wetlands, and remnant oak savannahs.
-Some of their discoveries have amazed us and delighted them.
-They have even seen wildflowers growing here that they had previously only seen in pictures in books.
-We hope to further cultivate our relationship with area universities.
+Our commitment to education and to the restoration and preservation of the land is integrated in our work with students and those committed to the land.
+We are engaged in a long term plan to revitalize our prairie areas, small wetlands, wooded areas, and preserving Jubilee Farm as sanctuary for all its inhabitants.